onewithhammer/ESP8266-MyWidget-Demo/README.md

     - Response: ''cmd:get:status:N''
       - where N is "0" or "1" representing "OFF" or "ON" of light

-  - Speed - Returns flash speed of onboard LED
+  - Speed - Returns timer speed of interrupt handler
-    - Request: ''cmd:get:speed''
+    - Request: ''cmd:get:speed:X''
-    - Response: ''cmd:get:speed:N''
+    - Response: ''cmd:get:speed:X:N''
+      - where X is the "1" to "3" representing the number of the interrupt handler
-      - where N is "1" to "4" representing flash speed of onboard LED
+      - where N is "1" to "4" representing speed of the interrupt timer

   - Config - Returns current configuration parameters.
 Read from /cfg.txt file.
     - Request: ''cmd:get:config''